 Hulu supports Roku, Amazon Fire TV, iOS, Android, and more.
 Check out our full review of Hulu Live TV for more details.

-You can watch every Olympic Climbing game on DIRECTV Stream.
+You can watch every Olympic Climbing game on DIRECTV STREAM.
 The service provides NBCSN, CNBC, and USA Network in its “Entertainment” channel plan for $69.99 per month.
-While the service doesn’t offer a free trial, they provide a full refund if you cancel within 14 days.
 AT&T provides the following features in all its channel plans: